openfl/OpenFLDevelopersGuide/working-with-movie-clips/loading-an-external-swf-file.md

 This same code can be used to load an external image file such as a JPEG, GIF, or PNG image, by specifying the image file’s url rather than a project’s url.
 A project, unlike an image file, may contain Haxe.
 Thus, although the process of loading a project may be identical to loading an image, when loading an external project both the project doing the loading and the project being loaded must reside in the same security sandbox if OpenFL is playing the SWF and you plan to use Haxe to communicate in any way to the external project.
 Additionally, if the external project contains classes that share the same namespace as classes in the loading project, you may need to create a new application domain for the loaded project in order to avoid namespace conflicts.
 For more information on security and application domain considerations, see

-“Working with application domains” on page 147
+"Working with application domains" on page 147

 and

-“Loading content” on page 1059
+"Loading content" on page 1059

 .